 The Easter Story For Kids: The Real Easter Story in Legends and Parables

 There are some beautiful legends and parables out there.
 Traditions we may know part of, but not really understand.
 This is another opportunity to learn for ourselves WHILE teaching the meaning of Easter for kids.
 Here are a couple of these, beautifully unwrapped for kids of all ages.

 The Legend of the Sand Dollar: An Inspirational Story of Hope for Easter by Chris Auger is great!
 The setup is a little girl sad to be away from her parents for a couple of days, but then her cousin takes her out on a boat.
 They stop by an island, and he shows her all about the Sand Dollar, and how it tells the real Easter Story.
 It made me want to go looking for Sand Dollars!,

 *If you would like to understand some popular Christmas legends through storybooks, click here!
 (Christmas Tree, Candy Cane, etc)

 The Parable of the Lily by Liz Curtis Higgs is worthy of the Gold Medallion Book Award it received!
 At first, you may not understand how it has anything to do with Easter, or evangelism, or anything of the like. but by the last couple of pages, wow!
 Picture Jesus as the farmer, and yourself as the little girl, and if there’s any softness in your heart, you’ll probably shed a tear or two.
 It’s a powerful illustration of the real Easter story!

-The Real Easter Story for Teens
+The Real Easter Story Books for Teens

-The Real Easter Story for Grown-ups:
+The Real Easter Story for Adults: